ITR-U Updated Return India: Cost, Eligibility & Penalty Slabs (2025–26)

 The basic formula applies to all capital assets:

-Once you have the gain figure, classify it as STCG or LTCG based on the holding period, then apply the relevant tax rate.
+Once the gain figure is established, classify it as STCG or LTCG based on the holding period, then apply the relevant tax rate.

-Before July 2024, there were three holding period buckets: 12 months, 24 months, and 36 months depending on the asset.
+Before July 2024, three holding period buckets applied depending on asset type: 12 months, 24 months, and 36 months.
 The Finance (No. 2) Act, 2024 simplified this to two buckets for most assets.

 | Asset Type | Long-Term If Held For | Short-Term If Held For |